-Springfield is the capitol of the US state of Illinois.
-It is the largest city in central Illinois.
-Present-day Springfield was first settled by European Americans in the late 1810s, around the time Illinois became a state.
+Springfield is the largest city in central Illinois.
+European Americans settled in Springfield in the late 1810s, around the time Illinois became a state.
 Springfield’s original name was Calhoun, after Senator John C. Calhoun of South Carolina.

-The most famous past resident is Abraham Lincoln, who lived in Springfield from 1837 until 1861 when he went to the White House as President.
-The city of Springfield is dotted with sites associated with the U.S. President, Abraham Lincoln.
+The most famous past resident is Abraham Lincoln.
+Lincoln lived in Springfield from 1837 until 1861 when he went to the White House as President.
+Springfield is home to many sites associated with the U.S. President, Abraham Lincoln.
 Major tourist attractions include Abraham Lincoln Presidential Library & Museum, Lincoln Home National Historic Site, Lincoln-Herndon Law Office, Old State Capitol, and Lincoln Tomb.

-Lincoln arrived in the Springfield area when he was a young man in 1831 though he would not actually live in the city until 1837.
+Lincoln arrived in the Springfield area when he was a young man in 1831.
+However, he would not actually live in the city until 1837.
 He spent the next six years in New Salem where he began his legal studies.
-He joined the state militia and was elected to the Illinois General Assembly.
+Lincoln joined the state militia and was elected to the Illinois General Assembly.
 In 1837, Lincoln moved to Springfield and spent the next 24 years as a lawyer and politician.

 The American Civil War made Springfield a major center of activity.
 Illinois regiments trained there, the first ones under Ulysses S. Grant.
-The city was a political and financial center of support, and new industries, businesses, and railroads were constructed to help support the war effort.
+The city was a political and financial center of support.
+New industries, businesses, and railroads opened to help support the war effort.

 The corn dog on a stick is claimed to have been invented in the city under the name “Cozy Dog”.
 The city is also known for its chili, or “chilli”, as it is known in many chili shops throughout the County.
-The unique spelling is said to have begun with the founder of the Dew Chilli Parlor in 1909, due to a spelling error in its sign.
+The unique spelling began with a spelling error in the sign of the founder of the Dew Chilli Parlor in 1909.
 The Illinois state legislature adopted a resolution proclaiming Springfield the “Chilli Capital of the Civilized World.”

 Springfield is a large tourist attraction.
 It is where a landmark presidential library and museum and world-class historic sites mark where Lincoln once walked.
 It is where Route 66, fairgrounds fun is around every corner.

-Considering all these wonderful features of Illinois and it’s central location, it is apparent why so many companies and residents have enjoyed the great state of Illinois.
+All these wonderful features of Illinois and its central location show why companies and residents enjoy the great state of Illinois.